JustJacobs/Projects/README.md

 # Projects
-Where i store oall py projects
+Where i store all my projects